13 Silent Auction Strategies: The Ultimate Guide for Nonprofits

-It depends on what your guests want and what your procurement committee can secure!
-When trying to choose the right silent auction items, here are strategies to hit the ground running:
+Most of item procurement is dependent on what your guests want and what your procurement committee can secure!
+When trying to choose the right silent auction items, here are a few strategies you can use to hit the ground running:

 To create an amazing procurement committee, look for individuals who are:

 - Willing to ask: While this may seem simple, most procurement committees will have members who are timid about asking for donations, especially at first.
 These individuals must feel confident in the pursuit of high-quality item donations.